eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Second, the HLR document provides recommendations for the certification of Wallet Solutions in the short term.
-It outlines the high-level process requirements for certification, in addition to high-level statements on the functional components of the EUDI Wallet.
+It outlines the high-level process requirements for certification, in addition to high-level statements on the functional components of the Wallet Solution.
 In essence, it defines 'what' will need to be certified and what the process steps will be.
 The identified requirements in this document form the skeleton of the IA \[appendix 6\]).